timescale/docs/tutorials/energy-data/query-energy.md

     ```sql
     WITH per_day AS (
-     select
+     SELECT
        time,
        value
-     from kwh_day_by_day
+     FROM kwh_day_by_day
-     where "time" at time zone 'Europe/Berlin' > date_trunc('month', time) - interval '1 year'
+     WHERE "time" at time zone 'Europe/Berlin' > date_trunc('month', time) - interval '1 year'
-     order by 1
+     ORDER BY 1
     ), daily AS (
         SELECT
            to_char(time, 'Dy') as day,